 What About CoolSculpting?

 CoolSculpting is an in-office method of targeted fat reduction with no surgery and no downtime.
 We offer this procedure in our office at Shaw Plastic Surgery.
 It is well suited for patients who are opposed to having surgery or who have very small areas of stubborn fat to be addressed.
-The results are typically very good and patients are very pleased with the results.
-However, it is not possible to remove fat as thoroughly or achieve the same degree of skin tightening as with the surgical liposuction procedure.
+Patient satisfaction is very high after completing The Coolsculpting treatment plan.
+The resulting fat reduction and skin tightening can be comparable to those seen with surgical liposuction.

 What To Expect After Surgery